to the registration and use of a mailbox

 In order to simplify the required identity verification process, every mailbox account, whether private or business, must be registered by a named individual as the Account Holder.
 On agreeing to be bound by our Terms and Conditions, the Account Holder accepts sole responsible for the legal, moral and ethical use and conduct of a mailbox account and compliance with all current legislation.

 it is your address... not your home

-Every local council in the UK keeps a list of residents in their area ( the Electoral Register or Electoral Roll ) and financial institutions will almost certainly check the Register as part of their due diligence on a new customer.
+Every local council in the UK keeps a list of residents in their area (the Electoral Register or Electoral Roll) and many organisations, financial institutions in particular, will check this Register as part of their due diligence on a new customer.

-However, following widespread accusations of electoral fraud during the Brexit referendum, MUCH more importance is being placed on the validity of these databases and simply adding yourself to an Electoral Roll will almost certainly result in a personal visit from council officials to validate your claim of residency.
+Following widespread rumour of electoral fraud during the 2016 Brexit referendum, MUCH more effort is now applied to the authentification of these databases, and simply adding yourself to an Electoral Roll will almost certainly result in a personal visit from local council officials to validate any claim of residency.

 If you already have a UK bank account, you need simply change your mailing or correspondence address.
 Most banks and card issuers offer such a facility in their website and will accept your new address without question.
-For new accounts; tell the bank that you do not have a fixed residence (perhaps because you are constantly travelling), but do have a permanent mailing address.
-They will then use other means to check your identity and credit worthiness.
+For new accounts; by all means tell the bank that you do not have a fixed UK residence (perhaps because you are abroad, or constantly travelling?), but do have a permanent mailing address.
+They can then use other means to check your identity and credit worthiness.

 what can, and can't, be posted